Jessie Montgomery (Exeter): Education career

-Suffragette
+Suffragist

 Montgomery inaugurated the Exeter Branch of the National Union of Women's Suffrage Societies, and became its first secretary (1909–1911).
 Despite her organisation, activism and public speaking for women's suffrage, she did not survive long enough to cast a vote.

 Death and legacy

-On 13 October 1918, Montgomery died in hospital in Southampton during an operation.
+On 13 October 1918, aged 67, Montgomery died in hospital in Southampton during an operation.

 She is commemorated by a memorial in the Exeter Cathedral.

 A house in the University of Exeter former Duryard Halls of Residence was named "Jessie Montgomery" in her honour.
+A Common Room at Duryard Hall was previously named after her.